MikeBishop/http-misc-extensions/draft-bishop-httpbis-sni-altsvc.md

 authority trusted by the client, and the client will successfully validate the certificate for the name "sensitive.example.com".

+Note that an active attacker could identify this server by sending a Client Hello with the same SNI value and observing the certificate the server uses to authenticate.
+The server could mitigate this by authenticating with a certificate for other.example.

 # Security Considerations

 {{!AltSvc}} permits clients to ignore unrecognized parameters.
 As a result,